 Despite those steps, several common cheese names will be restricted as part of the Mexican-EU FTA and/or through Mexico's participation in the WIPO Lisbon Agreement.
 Collectively, these impact U.S. producers of "asiago," "feta," "fontina," "gorgonzola," "gruyere," "munster" and "neufchatel" cheeses, thereby nullifying and impairing prior market access rights granted by Mexico to the United States under NAFTA and under the WTO agreement for those products.
-In addition to the critically important USMCA side letters, NMPF and USDEC believe that the USMCA provisions mandating new due process procedures for GIs will be helpful in the future in preventing the registration of additional GIs in a manner that bypasses objective consideration of the merits of those applications - as was unfortunately the case with Mexico's registration of EU and Lisbon Agreement GIs.
+In addition to the critically important USMCA side letters, NMPF and USDEC believe that the USMCA provisions mandating new due process guarantees for GIs will be helpful in the future in preventing the registration of additional GIs in a manner that bypasses objective consideration of the merits of those applications - as was unfortunately the case with Mexico's prior recognition of GIs under the Lisbon Agreement.